Redis Enterprise Software Release Notes 6.2.4 (August 2021)

 In v6.0.20, Redis Enterprise Software replaced Nginx with envoy to improve internal security and communication.
 As of v6.2.4, Nginx is no longer provided with Redis Enterprise Software.

-Database upgrade defaults
+Database upgrade default changes

 The default behavior of the